jonian/libretro-tanuki3ds/README.md

 ## Usage
 Launching the app should give you a prompt to select the game file (currently supports .elf, .3ds/.cci, .cxi/.app files, roms must be decrypted).
 You can also start a game by dropping its file onto the window.

+You can modify emulator settings in the generated config file.

 You can also run the executable in the command line with the rom file as the argument or pass `-h` to see other options.

 The keyboard controls are as follows: